-Under Alternative 1, both the Saint Matthew stock and the Pribilof stock are currently under rebuilding plans following overfished declarations for both stocks in 1999 and 2002 respectively.
-These stocks TMB dropped below their MSST, prompting NMFS to declare that the stocks were overfished.
-The Pribilof District blue king crab fishery has been closed since 1999, and other crab management measures and bycatch closure zones have been enacted.
+As described in previous sections (3.1, 3.3.2.1), both the St. Matthew stock and the Pribilof stock are currently under rebuilding plans following overfished declarations for both stocks in 1999 and 2002 respectively.
+These stocks TMB dropped below their MSST at that time prompting the declaration that the stock was in an overfished condition.
+No fishing had been occurring for Pribilof District blue king crab since 1999, and other crab management measures and bycatch closure zones had been enacted.
 Rebuilding plans for both stocks were implemented with extensive analyses provided in the EA for those amendments regarding the rebuilding strategy and estimated time to stock recovery.
-See NPFMC 2000 (Saint Matthew) and NPFMC 2003 (Pribilof Islands) for more information on the rebuilding plans and subsequent analysis of these stocks.
-Both stocks will not be fully rebuilt until biomass is above $B{MSY}$ for two consecutive years.
+See NPFMC 2000 (St. Matthew) and NPFMC 2003 (Pribilof Islands) for more information on the rebuilding plans and subsequent analysis of these stocks.